SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Background

-While these frameworks offer a promising foundation, existing datasets built on them have largely focused on high-resource languages such as English, French, and Mandarin Chinese \cite{freitag-etal-2021-experts, sellam-etal-2021-multilingual}.
-One effort to adapt these tools to lower-resource languages is by \citet{singh-etal-2024-mqm-lrl} who focus on low-resource Indic languages.
+\paragraph{Multilingual resources.} While MQM and ESA offer a promising foundation, existing datasets built on them have largely focused on high-resource languages such as English, French, and Mandarin Chinese \cite{freitag-etal-2021-experts, sellam-etal-2021-multilingual}.
+Efforts to adapt these tools to lower-resource languages include \citet{singh-etal-2024-mqm-lrl, wang2024afrimteafricometenhancingcomet, li2025ssacometllmsoutperformlearned}, which focus on low-resource Indic and African languages.

 \texttt{FLORES-101}, \texttt{FLORES-200}, and \texttt{FLORES+} \cite{goyal-etal-2022-flores101, nllb-24-flores200} are initiatives that have introduced multilingual benchmarks covering over 100 languages, many of which are low-resource, to support equitable evaluation of MT systems.
-Building upon \texttt{FLORES-200}, AfriCOMET \cite{wang2024afrimteafricometenhancingcomet} is an annotation effort aiming to bridge the gap between low-resource languages and MT systems by providing annotated datasets for underrepresented African languages.
+Building upon the developmental and test splits of \texttt{FLORES-200}, AfriCOMET \cite{wang2024afrimteafricometenhancingcomet} is an annotation effort aiming to bridge the gap between low-resource languages and MT systems by providing annotated datasets for underrepresented African languages.
 Similar work has emerged for Bambara \citep{dou2022bambara}, Amharic and Tigrinya \cite{shapiro2023lesan}, and Spanish languages \citep{perez-ortiz-etal-2024-expanding}, offering parallel corpora and baseline models.
-Within the Sinitic language family, resources in Hokkien\footnote{Also known as Min Nan \citep[Southern Min; ][]{ethnologue2023}} \citep{lu-etal-2022-exploring, chen-etal-2023-speech, lu-etal-2024-enhancing} and Hakka \citep{hung-huang-2022-preliminary, lai2024construction} have been compiled.